disruptiveplanets/AIME/code/fit_resolved/readme.md

 2. a constant factor increase to all components of spin vector
 3. a random rotation of each spin vector
 4. a random rotation of each spin vector by a distance-dependent angle.
 This option is unfinished because it has one additional parameter: how the angle depends on distance.
 I have not figured out how to fix this parameter.

+## To do

+The current challenge is that the minimizer no longer finds perfect redchis of 1.0 all the time.
+The MCMC does, but then it doesn't have enough time to make good probability distributions.
+* The algorithm should be tweaked to fix this, but not too much; it works for the test model.
+* The solution may be to adjust the distance ratio cut for the l=2 minimization
+* I might also use my own minimizer.